WordPress vs Google Sites: Which is Better for You?

 i) WordPress.org

 WordPress.org provides free software that you can install on your server, allowing you to manage your website’s hosting.
-It allows you to choose any domain name for your website.
+It will enable you to choose any domain name for your website.

 While the WordPress software is free, you’ll need to pay for hosting and a domain name, the costs of which depend on your chosen providers.
 You’re responsible for backing up, securing, and updating your site, although some hosting services offer tools to assist with this.